 with a "Logins-not-allowed" message.

-The guest or sponsor role must be the person's only role.
+The guest role must be a person's only role.

-(Otherwise it is treated as a normal role and has no special meaning).
+(Otherwise they are treated as normal roles and have no special meaning).

-The signup of such a person is highlighted with a bluish color.
+The signup of such a person is highlighted with a bluish color in the admin UI.